department-of-veterans-affairs/caseflow-frontend-toolkit/README.md

 See how other libraries, like [Caseflow](https://github.com/department-of-veterans-affairs/caseflow/), are using this tool.

+### Component Assumptions
+The components make assumptions, like:

+* Caseflow Commons CSS will be on the page.
+* Global analytics functions will be available.

+These assumptions are not explicitly documented, so you'll have to read the code. :)

 ### Dependencies
 This module has many peer dependencies.
 It relies on contracts with a variety of modules in the Webpack, React, and Karma ecosystems.
 Unfortunately, yarn and npm's support for `peerDependencies` is weak.
 For instance, adding peer dependencies can cause yarn to [log warnings for no reason](https://github.com/yarnpkg/yarn/issues/4850).
 This means that you'll have to just look in `package.json` for what seems relevant, and manually add it to your consumer project.